oscott/manifest/kpt.md

 Promote latent and fading nuances of obselete technological advances A DIGITAL NATIONAL GALLERY FOR A DIGITAL WORLD

-An international GALLERY colleFOR ALL
+An international GALLERY collection FOR ALL - ethicaly promoting the secret underground cultures of Cornwall for people of all backgrounds and diverse

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM4NDcyNzQ0LC00NTAxMjQxNTUsMTg1Mj
+eyJoaXN0b3J5IjpbLTU4MDgxMjU4OCwtNDUwMTI0MTU1LDE4NT
-U4ODY0NV19
+I1ODg2NDVdfQ==
 -->